 The next morning while packing my son’s zero waste lunch, I had an epiphany.
 The trash-free lunches I’d been packing my son for years weren’t zero waste at all.
 My kitchen trash can was filling up with plastic as I made his lunch: the plastic wrapper from the cheese I sliced up, the shrink wrap from the cucumber I opened, the recloseable plastic bag from the tortillas I finished … I was (gulp) cheating!

 From that day forward, I vowed to reduce our waste as much as possible.
 Without hesitation, my nature-loving son wholeheartedly agreed.
-Beginning Jan.
-1, 2018, we’ve been living a plastic-free, zero waste lifestyle — for the planet’s health as well as our own.
+We began living a plastic-free, zero waste lifestyle — for the planet’s health as well as our own.

 One of the first things I did after embarking on our zero waste challenge was adopt a tiny trash can.
 I reconfigured our kitchen waste sorting so the largest bins would be compost and recycling, and I used what was formerly the bathroom wastebasket as our one and only trash can.
 This simple change made it easier to make green choices, and it has definitely made my son and me more conscious of our collective trash output!